International Poster Collection

 The International Poster Collection holds more than 2,700 poster entries from the Colorado International Invitational Poster Exhibition (CIIPE).
 It was created through the collaboration of the Colorado State University Libraries and the Department of Art and is part of Archives and Special Collections.

 To find the annual award-winning posters, search for the phrase "award winner."
+To find posters by exhibition year, search for the phrase "Exhibited yyyy" replacing yyyy with the year of interest.

 Poster at right: Helmut Langer, "Agua" (2007-073)